Easy Homemade Vegan Mayo: Better Than The Real Thing!

 Instructions

-- Insert your immersion blender and push it all the way down until it makes full contact with the bottom of the jar.
+- Insert immersion blender and push all the way to the bottom of the jar.

 Notes